 On February 8, 2018, the mother applied for a DVRO.
 The DVRO application made no request for a ruling on child custody or visitation matters.
 On February 8, 2018, you issued a TRO set to expire on February 15, 2018.
-On or about February 13, 2018, you signed Findings and Orders After Hearing (FOAH), which pertained to the February 1, 2018, hearing and awarded legal and physical custody of the minor to the mother though it had been noticed for hearing on February 15.
+On or about February 13, 2018, you signed Findings and Orders After Hearing (FOAH), which pertained to the February 1, 2018, hearing and awarded legal and physical custody of the minor to the mother.

+At the February 15, 2018, hearing, you declined to rule on the January 24 RFO (the only document seeking a change in custody), even though it had been noticed for hearing on February 15.
 Instead, you dismissed that request for relief, and stated that the issue of custody had already been "dealt with" at the February 1 hearing.
 After the father told you that he had a witness who was present to testify, you stated that the matter was submitted, and you made the TRO permanent for three years.
 You also barred all contact by the father with the minor, thereby nullifying the limited phone contact clause in the FOAH you signed on or about February 13, 2018.
 After the father told you that he had testimony to give for his case, you told him that the matter was over, without letting him call any witnesses and without making a finding of good cause to refuse to receive live testimony.